 Do you stay in touch with other University of Plymouth alumni or lecturers?

 I certainly do.
 I’ve remained close with a number of friends from the 3D design course and the music course, and often check in with lecturers such as Roberto Fraquelli, the Head of Design (who even comes to watch a gig or two when I’m nearby).
 Also, ties with the University arts organisation, Peninsula Arts, have been invaluable; I have remained in touch with Simon Ible who helped me a great deal musically during my time in Plymouth.

-I would definitely recommend undertaking a course at Plymouth University, mainly because I so enjoyed the cross-collaboration between departments.
+I would definitely recommend undertaking a course at University of Plymouth, mainly because I so enjoyed the cross-collaboration between departments.
 I never felt isolated in one department, and I had total freedom to explore any ideas across departments if I felt that it would further my education and development in both design and music.

 Inspired by this story?

-For more information about studying design, please visit our BA (Hons) 3D Design and MA Design pages.
+For more information about studying design, please visit our 3D Design course pages BA (Hons) Product and Furniture Design and BA (Hons) Interior Design or MA Design page.
 For more information about our range of courses within the School of Art, Design and Architecture, please visit the school page.

 Want to find similar alumni?

-If you would like to find out what other alumni from the Faculty of Arts and Humanities are currently doing, please visit the architecture, design, building and construction interest area.
+If you would like to find out what other alumni from the Faculty of Arts, Humanities and Business are currently doing, please visit the architecture, design, building and construction interest area.